Classification of demons: Spina's classification

 This classification is somewhat capricious and it is difficult to find a criterion for it.
 It seems that Spina was inspired by several legends and stories.
 The drudes belong to German folklore.
 Familiars, goblins, and other mischievous demons belong to the folklore of most European countries.

-The belief in incubi and succubi (and their ability to procreate) seem to have inspired the sixth category, but it could also have been inspired in the Talmudic legend of demons having sexual intercourse with mortal women and men (see also Mastema).
+The belief in incubi and succubi (and their ability to procreate) seem to have inspired the fifth category, but it could also have been inspired in the Talmudic legend of demons having sexual intercourse with mortal women and men (see also Mastema).

 The visions of tempting demons that some early (and not so early) saints had, perhaps inspired the eighth category (e.g. the visions of Anthony the Great).